Healthcare Keynote Topics

 There is only one way to do healthcare for far less money, and that is to do it far better, for everyone.
-The answer is not political, but lies inside healthcare itself, in five specific strategies detailed in Joe Flower’s new book to be published in March 2012.
+The answer is not political, but lies inside healthcare itself, in five specific strategies detailed in Joe Flower’s book, Healthcare Beyond Reform: Doing it Right for Half the Cost.
 This is a powerful talk, a hopeful vision, a practical roadmap for healthcare, a challenge and an inspiration to everyone involved.

-These three years will rock healthcare to its foundations.
+In these next years healthcare will continue to rock to its foundations.
 The dynamics are far more complex and the currents far more compelling than they seem on the surface.
 We need much deeper clarity than we can get from network talking heads.
 It’s time to untangle the political, legal, and healthcare industry threads.

 The X Questions: Strategy for the Next Healthcare